toysoldier2012/Path-of-programmer/面试/Quiz/MySQL QCM.md

 [Reference](https://www.w3schools.com/mysql/mysql_between.asp)

-#### Q 115.
+#### Q 109.
 Consider the set of relations given below and the SQL query that follows

         Students : (Roll number, Name, Date of birth)
         Courses: (Course number, Course name, instructor)
         Grades: (Roll number, Course number, Grade)
         SELECT DISTINCT Name
         FROM Students, Courses, Grades
-        WHERE Students.Roll_number = Grades.Roll_number
+        WHERE Students.
+Roll_number = Grades.
+Roll_number
-        AND Courses.Instructor =Sriram
+        AND Courses.
+Instructor =Sriram
-        AND Courses.Course_number = Grades.Course_number
+        AND Courses.
+Course_number = Grades.
+Course_number
-        AND Grades.Grade = A
+        AND Grades.
+Grade = A

 (Which of the following sets is computed by the above query?)